 Particularly, if we consider the Volterra Heston model (\ref{Eq:VoltHeston}), then

 which corresponds to the variance part of $\Theta^{t, \bu}$ in (\ref{Eq:Theta}).
-Since $\bu$ does not appear in the variance process, we drop it from the notation to become $\Theta^t$.
-We further denote the concatenated path $\omega$ for variance process as
+As $\bu$ does not appear in the variance process, we exclude it from the notation, which becomes $\Theta^t$.
+We further denote the concatenated path $\omega$ for the variance process as follows: